jcszymansk/nixcasks/README.md

 ### Application variants

-By default Nixcasks selects an application variant for your architecture (as determined from `pkgs.system`) and for the oldest yet supported macOS version, which is now `monterey`.
+By default Nixcasks selects an application variant for your architecture (as determined from `pkgs.system`) and for the oldest yet supported macOS version, which is now `ventura`.
 If you want to use variants for a newer version of macOS, you need to declare it in the attribute `osVersion` in your import.

 **NOTE**: as I don't have an ARM mac, ARM variations are now not tested at all; feel free to test and open an issue in case of problems.